vladshiryaev/cx/README.md

 E.g. `src/foo/a/something.cpp` may include `src/foo/b/header.h` as `#include "b/header.h"`.
 In other words, you can drop leading `../` path elements.
 This should not require any configuration.
 Alternatively, you can use `include_path` in `cx.unit` or `cx.top`.

-## unit configiration
+### Unit configiration

 Optionally, there may be file called `cx.unit` in unit's directory.
 It may contain something like this:

 ```
-cc_options: -O0 -g -DFOO=BAR
+cc_options: -O0 -g -Dfoo=bar
 c_options: -std=c18
 cxx_options: -std=c++17 -faligned-new
 ld_options:
 external_libs: -lz -L/home/jsmith/shelf_libs/
-include_path: ../../common/util ../../common/funcs/
+include_path: submodules ../../common/util ../../common/funcs/

 ```
-The values are in about the same format you would specify them in GCC's command line.
+The values are in about the same format you would specify args in GCC's command line.

 | Parameter     | Meaning |
 |---------------|---------|